ABOUT

 BIO

-Trumpet artist Stephen M. Wadsack is an enthusiastic performer, music educator, arts administrator, and entrepreneur.
-His skyrocketing career has already taken him around the country, sharing both stage and classroom with world-renowned musicians across various genres.
+Trumpet artist Stephen M. Wadsack is an enthusiastic performer, music educator, arts administrator, and academic researcher.
+With a multifaceted career that has taken him around the globe, Wadsack seeks to connect meaningfully with others through shared artistic experiences in both stage and classroom alike.

 PERFORMER

-For nearly ten years, Stephen played trumpet, led educational programming, and performed arts leadership duties for the nationally touring and award-winning ensemble, Grand Avenue Brass.
-Currently, he leads a quintet of top freelance musicians and educators in the Cincinnati area, presenting dozens of performances each year.
-This ensemble recently partnered with Linton Chamber Music (an affiliate of the Cincinnati Symphony Orchestra) to present a three-month series of educational concerts for their “Peanut Butter & Jam Sessions” program.
-As a Baroque trumpeter, Stephen has performed with world-renowned international soloist Friedemann Immer, the Kentucky Baroque Trumpets, and as a featured artist at the North American Baroque Trumpet Conference.
+An active chamber musician, Wadsack currently leads the inaugural Faculty Brass Quintet at Kennesaw State University, having previously led and performing with the Wright State University Faculty Brass.
+For ten years, he played trumpet, led educational programming, and performed arts administration duties for the nationally touring and award-winning ensemble, Grand Avenue Brass.
+As a Baroque trumpeter and chamber musician, Wadsack has performed with world-renowned international soloist Friedemann Immer, the Kentucky Baroque Trumpets, and as a featured artist at the North American Baroque Trumpet Conference.

 Equally at home in all musical styles, Stephen is also frequently called upon to perform in jazz and commercial music idioms, as well as for studio recording and arranging work.
-Wadsack has recently recorded for Berkshire Hathaway corporate events, as well as Carnival and Celebrity Cruise Lines.
-He can be seen and heard regularly in the live band at Kings Island amusement park, which performs for approximately 3.5 million guests each year over an 8-month season.
-As a jazz/commercial musician, Wadsack has also performed alongside greats such as Randy Brecker, Dave Douglas, the Yellowjackets, and the American rock band KANSAS.
+Wadsack has performed with the nationally-touring Broadway musical "Book of Mormon," recorded for Berkshire Hathaway corporate events, as well as Carnival and Celebrity Cruise Lines.
+From 2018 to 2024, he performed with Cedar Fair Entertainment, presenting shows to approximately 3.5 million guests each year over an 8-month season.
+As a jazz/commercial musician, Wadsack has led his own small group in regular engagements throughout the Cincinnati region, in addition to having shared the stage with legends such as Randy Brecker, Dave Douglas, the Yellowjackets, and the American rock band KANSAS.

 EDUCATOR

-As an educator, Stephen works passionately to inspire future generations of musicians, teachers, and patrons of the arts; a unique aspect of his teaching philosophy is an emphasis on leadership and ‘soft skill’ development as holding equal importance to that of musical ability and content knowledge.
-Wadsack is frequently called upon to speak on these topics, perform as a guest artist, adjudicate competitions, and lead masterclasses at various institutional levels - to date, he has worked with over 30 university and high school programs across 16 different states.
+As an artist-educator, Stephen works passionately to inspire generations of musicians, teachers, and patrons of the arts; a key aspect of his teaching philosophy is an emphasis on ‘soft skill’ development as holding an equal place among pedagogical content.
+Wadsack is frequently called upon to speak on these (and other) topics, to perform as a guest artist, adjudicate competitions, and lead masterclasses at various institutional levels.
+To date, he has worked with over 60 university and high school programs across 16 different states.
+Since 2024, he has also served as faculty at the Corfu International Trumpet Festival in Corfu, Greece.

-Stephen encourages his students to apply the same concepts used in pursuit of musical excellence to all aspects of their lives - resulting in greater artistic satisfaction, self-honesty, a fulfilling musical journey, and a more entertaining performance for everyone involved.
-Many of his former students have secured prominent positions in the world as successful performers, teachers, and arts advocates.
+Stephen encourages students to apply concepts learned in pursuit of musical excellence to all aspects of their lives - resulting in a greater sense of satisfaction, self-efficacy, personal fulfillment, and more engaging performances.
+His numerous thriving students have secured prominent positions in the world as performers, teachers, arts advocates, promoters, composers, conductors, and community members.

-In May of 2022, Wadsack began his tenure as the trumpet professor at Wright State University; in addition to his responsibilities teaching applied trumpet, Stephen also serves as the director of the WSU Jazz Ensemble and performs in the critically acclaimed Faculty Brass Quintet.
-Prior to joining the faculty at Wright State, Stephen previously served at Wilmington College (OH), Thomas More University (KY), the University of Cincinnati College-Conservatory of Music (CCM), and the University of Wyoming.
+In 2024, Wadsack began his tenure as the trumpet professor of the Dr. Bobbie Bailey School of Music at Kennesaw State University (KSU), a large research university in metro Atlanta; prior to joining the faculty at KSU, Stephen previously served as trumpet professor and Director of Jazz Studies at Wright State University (OH), as Director of Bands at Wilmington College (OH), and as an applied trumpet instructor at Thomas More University (KY), the University of Cincinnati College-Conservatory of Music (CCM), and the University of Wyoming.
 When his schedule allows, Stephen also maintains a private studio of serious and committed musicians, ranging in age from middle schoolers to retired or “comeback players”.
-In the summers, Wadsack teaches at Encore/Coda, an artistic retreat and musical arts education camp with programs in classical music, jazz, rock, pop, and musical theater.
+In the summers, Wadsack frequently accepts invitations to teach at some of the world's most prestigious summer camps and music festivals.

 SCHOLAR

 Stephen is a lifelong learner and advocate of music’s communal role in society.
-He is a published author in both the International Trumpet Guild Journal (2022) and the music education journal Wyoming Windsong (2015).
+He is a published author in both the International Trumpet Guild Journal and the music education journal Wyoming Windsong.
 Recent scholarship activities include selection by the Historic Brass Society and North American Baroque Trumpet Conference to present research on the trumpet writing of world-renowned composer J.S.
-Bach (2022), as well as selection by the International Trumpet Guild (ITG) to present a collection of case studies and best practices on the college audition process at the 2022 conference in San Antonio, TX.
+Bach, as well as selection by the International Trumpet Guild (ITG) to present a collection of case studies and best practices on the college audition process at the 2022 conference in San Antonio, TX.
 In 2014, Wadsack was a recipient of the prestigious Theodore Presser Undergraduate Scholar in Music award.

 ARTS LEADERSHIP

 At both the local and national level, Stephen has been recognized for his infectious personality, enthusiasm, and oratory skill as an arts leader.
-In 2021, Wadsack was appointed as an inaugural member of the Linton “Peanut Butter & Jam Sessions” Advisory Board, which oversees programming and direction of free arts education concerts, presented to thousands of children and their families throughout the Greater Cincinnati area.
+In 2024, Wadsack was appointed the Assistant Volunteer Coordinator of the International Trumpet Guild's annual conference, the largest event of its kind.
+In this role, he oversees and mentors a team of over 80 volunteers along with other members of the ITG Conference Staff.
+For three years, Wadsack also served as an inaugural member of the Linton Chamber Music Advisory Board, overseeing programming and direction of free arts education concerts, presented to thousands of children and their families throughout the Greater Cincinnati area.
 During the Summer 2022 season, Stephen also served as the Interim Education Director and Manager for Linton PB&J, alongside his life partner and spouse, Casey.

-In the trumpet community, Wadsack serves on the leadership board of the Ohio ITG chapter, and also holds the position of Midwest District Coordinator for North American ITG affiliate chapters.
-In 2017, Stephen also served as the Executive Staff and Competition Host Assistant of the National Trumpet Competition in Lexington, KY.
+For six years, Wadsack served on the leadership board of the Ohio ITG chapter, and also held the position of Midwest District Coordinator for North American ITG affiliate chapters.
+In 2017, Stephen also served as the Executive Staff and Competition Host Assistant of the National Trumpet Competition in Lexington, KY, hosted by Jason Dovel.
+He remains active as a clinician and adjudicator for both the National Trumpet Competition and International Trumpet Guild Ryan Anthony Memorial Competitions.

 NOT TRUMPET

 Outside of musical pursuits, Stephen enjoys connecting with friends, family, and current/former students.
 He is very passionate about the outdoors, hiking, fly fishing, and traveling to new places (especially National and State Parks).
 At home, Stephen regularly enjoys hosting board game nights, reading up on theology, all things coffee, and even brewing his own beer.
 He is also particularly proud of his Wyoming heritage (Go Pokes!).
-Stephen is happily married to his wife and "adventure partner," Casey - together, they reside in the Norwood neighborhood of Cincinnati.
+Stephen is happily married to his wife and "adventure partner," Casey - together, they reside in Marietta, Georgia.